-It hasn’t happened to me yet, but I know that I’ll get ragged on for telling people the truth, as I see it.
+It hasn’t happened to me yet, but I know that I’ll get ragged on for telling people the truth about writing rejection, as I see it.
 Writers are sensitive beings.
 I say some pretty harsh things.
 Like that you’ve got to write a million bad words before you can start writing seriously.
-Or that getting published is easy, if you’re good.
+Or that it’s easy to get published…after writing a great novel.
 Some of these things are not fun or easy to hear.
 I’m sorry for that, but I’m not sorry I say them.
 Why?
 Because they’re true.

 The biggest thing that stands between a writer and their own success is their ego.
 So many critique groups flourish on the idea of positive reinforcement.
 Unpublished writers sit around complimenting each other for hours and tiptoe around the problems.
-Everyone feels good but nobody learns, nobody grows, nobody goes through that horrible revision that makes them want to eat a gallon of ice cream every five minutes.
-And nobody gets published.
+You may feel good, and you may feel like a confident writer, but you don’t learn or grow.
+You don’t go through that horrible revision that makes you want to eat a gallon of ice cream every five minutes.
+A lack of writing rejection or criticism means that nobody learns and nobody gets published.